 The Phenom Comp weighed in at 243g, roughly middle of the pack in the weight metric.
 While this is by no means heavy, it is noticeably heavier than the lighter models in our test when held in your hand.

-At 243g, the Phenom Comp weighs 41g more than our Top Pick for Light Weight Award winner, the Tioga Spyder Outland, and 40g more than our Top Pick for Comfort Award winner, the WTB Koda Team.
+At 243g, the Phenom Comp weighs 41g more than our Top Pick for Light Weight Award winner, the Tioga Spyder Outland in its heaviest configuration, and 40g more than our Top Pick for Comfort Award winner, the WTB Koda Team.
 Weight-conscious riders or racers may want to look elsewhere, as there are lighter weight versions of the Phenom available for a higher price.

 Due to its excellent performance and versatility, it's hard to pigeonhole the Phenom Comp, and our testers found it to be great for absolutely everything.
 Any type of mountain biking, gravel, or road biking are right up this saddle's alley.
 The comfort and performance of this saddle are second to none and well suited to any cycling discipline.
 Gram counting racers may be slightly turned off by its weight, and that's fair, lighter weight versions of the Phenom are available.

 At a retail price of $120, the Phenom Comp is a decent value.
-As our Editors' Choice Award winner, this saddle outperformed the competition and proved itself to be the best overall mountain bike saddle in our test.
+As one of our highest rated saddles, it outperformed most of the competition and proved itself to be one of the best options on the market.
 We believe a purchase of the Phenom Comp is money well spent.

-It was awarded our Editors' Choice Award, so if it isn't all that obvious already, we really like this saddle.
+As a previous Editors' Choice Award, and our second highest rated model, we think it's obvious that we really like this saddle.
 It's not the lightest model we tested, but it is very comfortable and provides excellent all-around performance.
 There is no type of cycling or length of ride we wouldn't take the Phenom Comp on.
 We loved this saddle, and we think you will too.

 Specialized makes a full line of saddles of mountain and road biking including several version of the Phenom.
 All of the Phenom models have the same shape and are offered in the same widths, 143mm and 155mm, but are offered in slightly different constructions, at different weights, and at various price points.